Feeling a Gap in Your Smile? Dental Implants Could Be Your Answer.

 Will getting a dental implant hurt?

 Most people are surprised at how manageable the process is.
-During the surgery itself, you’ll be completely numb with local anesthesia, so you won’t feel any pain.
-Afterward, any discomfort is typically mild, similar to having a tooth extracted, and can be easily handled with over-the-counter pain relievers.
+During the surgery itself, you’ll be completely numb with local anesthesia, so that you won’t feel any pain.
+Afterward, any discomfort is typically mild, similar to after a tooth extraction.
+It can be easily handled with over-the-counter pain relievers.

 We’ll give you clear aftercare instructions to help you stay comfortable while you heal.
 The short-term discomfort is a small trade-off for a permanent and comfortable solution that can last a lifetime.